oliviaguest/simulating-damage-in-networks/BotvinickPlaut2004/README.md

 # Botvinick and Plaut (2004)
-This is an implementation of the Botvinick and Plaut (2004) SRN model of routine action selection and its disorders.
+This is an implementation of the Botvinick and Plaut (2004) SRN model of routine action selection and its disorders:
 > Botvinick, M., & Plaut, D. C. (2004).
 Doing Without Schema Hierarchies: A
 > Recurrent Connectionist Approach to Normal and Impaired Routine Sequential
 > Action. *Psychological Review*, 111(2), 395–429.
 > https://doi.org/10.1037/0033-295X.111.2.395

+Please refer to our article (especially the Supplementary Material) for more information:
+> Guest, O., Caso A. & Cooper, R. P. (2020).
+On Simulating Neural Damage in Connectionist Networks.

 ## Installation